jakemoody/courses-plotly-python/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:880d44e748
 ## Let's start with a scatter plot

 This exercise features an example of Plotly.
 The first thing we need to do is import the Plotly python library.
-Take a look how it's done in script on the right.
+Here's how it should look:

 ```
 import plotly.plotly as py
 import plotly.graph_objs as go
 ```

 Next, we'll use Numpy to create some random data.
 Then, we'll plot the data as a scatter plot.
-Since this is the first exercise, we'll do most of the work :) Simply execute the code.
+Since this is the first exercise, we'll do most of the work :) Just import the library and finish the `py.plot` function at the end to create a scatter plot.

-Hang on tight - your code may take a moment to run :)

 *** =instructions
-- Just hit submit answer
+- Fill in the blanks to import `plotly.plotly` as `py`
+- Fill in the blanks to import `plotly.graph_objs` as `go`
+- Finish the `py.plot` function by inserting `'basic-scatter'` as the filename.

 *** =hint
 - No hints!